AndreaPasqualini/andreapasqualini.github.io/index.md

 ## Other Interests

 Other than academic work, I also like programming in Python and learning how to use web technologies.
-When I buy desktop PCs, I custom-build them.
+I like custom-building desktop PCs.
-When my friends buy desktop PCs, I custom-build them.
 And I love videogaming, especially FPS and racing games.